sts10/sts10.github.io/_posts/2020-10-11-rust-neovim-setup.markdown

 comments: true
 ---

 I've been writing a fair amount of mediocre Rust in Neovim.
-I finally have a setup I like, so I'm going to put down some notes about it for when I want to set it up like this again in the future.
+I finally have a setup I like, but to be honest I'm not _entriely_ sure how to reproduce it on a fresh machine.
+This post represents my best-effort at reproducing the procedure I'd take on a new machine, for when I need to in the future.
+It is ugly and confusing!
+If you have ideas for how to simiplify it, or see redundancies, please let me know on [Twitter](https://www.twitter.com/sts10) or [Mastodon](https://octodon.social/@schlink)!

-I'm using Kubuntu 18.04.

 This assumes you have [Neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim) installed already.

+## What I'm using

-I'm using version 0.4.4.
-And I use [vim-plug](https://github.com/junegunn/vim-plug) to manage my plugins.
+I'm using Kubuntu 18.04 (Linux) and Neovim 0.4.4.
+I use [vim-plug](https://github.com/junegunn/vim-plug) to manage my plugins.

 ## Installing some components for this setup